Why ‘Booksmart’ Is Better Than ‘Superbad’

 Flash forward twelve years later and Booksmart makes its debut.
 The film is Olivia Wilde’s first go at directing and audiences everywhere are hoping it won’t be her last.
 With creative moves like a claymation scene, a hilarious dance sequence, and uncharacteristically (for a teen buddy comedy) beautiful cinematography to highlight the more dramatic moments, Wilde proves herself to be a beacon of creativity in a progressively reliant-on-old-tropes genre.

 In a movie that’s filled with posters of Ruth Bader Ginsburg, conversations about gender and identity politics, and general “woke” speak, it would have been so easy for the dialogue of Booksmart to come off unauthentic.
-The best teen comedies feel as though they’re being told through the perspective of the teenagers in the film, and yet, so many stories in this genre feel as though they are, unmistakably, written by adults–adults who don’t really get it–for teenagers.
+The best teen comedies feel as though they’re being told through the perspective of the teenagers in the film, and yet, so many stories in this genre feel as though they are, unmistakably, written by adults.
 What sets Booksmart apart is its ability to use the language of high schoolers today with integrity; its ability to create fully realized characters who are interesting and kind and figuring it out as they go.

 Booksmart is so much more than the Superbad for girls.
 It’s the coming-of-age teen comedy that young people deserve.
 Save for a few films like Eighth Grade, Blockers, and Love, Simon, there hasn’t been a movie of this genre for a while that truly does this generation of young people any justice.
 It’s possible to tell an interesting and hilarious story about teenagers figuring their lives out that doesn’t rely on such pillars as “the jock,” “the popular girl,” “the bad boy,” “the geek.”
 Maybe, for a change, the geek hooks up with the hot popular lesbian on a bathroom floor and throws up on her just when things start to get good.